-Love Island crowns winners on summer return
+Love Island: 2.8m see Millie and Liam crowned 2021 winners

 - Published

-Millie Court and Liam Reardon have been crowned winners of Love Island 2021 at the end of the dating programme's first series for 18 months.
+Almost three million people tuned in to watch Millie Court and Liam Reardon be crowned winners of this year's Love Island on Monday.

 The pair beat three other couples to the hit ITV2 show's £50,000 prize.